bbvch/Coronan/README.md

   nix-shell --command "cmake --build --preset=ninja-debug
   ```

-When using nix.
-The most resent cmake is available and therefore configure and build [CMakePresets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) can be used.
+When using nix, a new cmake is available and therefore configure and build [CMakePresets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) can be used.